-Rifampin exhibits in vitro activity against most strains of the following microorganisms; how-ever, the safety and effectiveness of rifampin in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled trials.
-Aerobic Gram-Positive Microorganisms: Staphylococcus aureus (including Methicillin-Resistant S. aureus/MRSA) Staphylococcus epidermidis Aerobic Gram-Negative Microorganisms: Haemophilus influenzae "Other" Microorganisms: Mycobacterium leprae B-lactamase production should have no effect on rifampin activity.
+- Aerobic Gram-Positive Microorganisms: Staphylococcus aureus (including Methicillin-Resistant S. aureus/MRSA) Staphylococcus epidermidis Aerobic Gram-Negative Microorganisms: Haemophilus influenzae - "Other" Microorganisms: Mvcobacterium Teprae

+B-lactamase production should have no effect on rifampin activity.

 Susceptibility Testing

-For specific information regarding susceptibility test criteria and associated test methods and quality control standards recognized by FDA for rifampin, please see: www.fda.gov/STIC
+For specific information regarding susceptibility test criteria and associated test methods and quality control standards recognized by FDA for this drug, please see: www.fda.gov/STIC.

 INDICATIONS AND USAGE:

-In the treatment of both tuberculosis and the meningococcal carrier state, the small number of resistant cells present within large populations of susceptible cells can rapidly become the predominant type.
+In the treatment of both tuberculosis and the meningococcal carrier state, the small number of resistant cells present within large popula-tions of susceptible cells can rapidly become the predominant type.
 Bacteriologic cultures should be obtained before the start of therapy to confirm the susceptibility of the organism to rifampin and they should be repeated throughout therapy to monitor the response to treatment.
-Since resistance can emerge rapidly susceptibility tests should be performed in the event of persistent positive cultures during the course of treatment.
-If test results show resistance to rifampin and the patient is not responding to therapy, the drug regimen should be modified Tuberculosis Rifampin is indicated in the treatment of all forms of tuberculosis.
+Since resistance can emerge rapidly, susceptibility tests should be performed in the event of persistent positive cultures during the course of treatment.
+If test results show resistance to rifampin and the patient is not responding to therapy, the drug regimen should be modified